davla/prime-services/README.md

 The code is organized so that it supports multiple implementation of the logic itself.
 This is reflected in the test suite, which has been generalized into a behavior trait, so as to ease code reuse.

+However, there is currently only one implementation of the domain logic.
+This is because I'm satisfied with the result, and there is no requirement to optimize for efficiency.
+In such case, more efficient implementations could still easily be added and tested.